daarnolducsd/ep5book/docs/04-week4.md

 ------------------------------------------------------------------------------
 ```

 In regression 1, we find $\hat{\beta}^{lowSES}$ = 0.087.
-Treatment increases percent score correct by 8.7 percentage points for individuals with below-average SES.
+Treatment increases the percent correct by 8.7 percentage points for individuals with below-average SES.
 In regression 2, we find $\hat{\beta}^{highSES}$ = 0.075.
-Treatment increases percent score correct by 7.5 percentage points for individuals with above-average SES.
+Treatment increases the percent correct by 7.5 percentage points for individuals with above-average SES.
 Therefore, the treatment effect is slightly larger for low-SES, but quite similar overall.

-The last heterogeneity we will explore is by baseline achievement.
+Finally, we will explore heterogeneity by baseline achievement.
 Maybe students that benefit the most are those that have been "left behind".
 There are many ways one could explore this question.
 We are going to see if individuals below the median level of baseline test scores (within their grade) have different treatment effects than those above the median level of test scores.

-The first thing we need to do is create a new variable that indicates whether an individual student performed above median or below median in the initial baseline assessment, within their grade level.
+The first thing we need to do is create a new variable that indicates whether an individual student performed above the median or below the median in the initial baseline assessment, within their grade level.
 We will do this in two steps:

   - Step 1: create a variable that stores the median test score within an individual's grade.